superMDguy/tuxi/readme.md

 # Tuxi

-_White glove service for your async needs_
+_:sparkles: White glove service for your async needs_

 Tuxi automatically manages the state of asynchronous tasks, so you don't have to.
-No more setting `isLoading` after every api request!
+No more setting `isLoading` after every api request! :relieved:

 ## Install